-Most maternal deaths are preventable, as the health-care solutions to prevent or manage complications are well known.
+Most maternal deaths are preventable.
+The maternal health care solutions to prevent or manage complications are quite straightforward.

 All women need access to professional antenatal care in pregnancy, skilled care during childbirth, and care and support in the weeks after childbirth.